 What are some examples of post-secondary schools?

 Post-secondary schools in Quebec are education or training centers recognized by the province’s Ministry of Education.
-The programs offered at post-secondary schools in Quebec are organized into three categories: pre-university, attestation, and adult education.
+The programs offered at post-secondary schools in Quebec are generally organized into three categories: pre-university, vocational, and adult education.

 Examples of post-secondary schools:

 - A vocational college

 - A university

 Pre-university: Programs for high school students who want to attend university.